John KuehJohn Kueh

 How much does running many agents cost?

 Token usage scales with sessions.
 The /usage command shows the breakdown.
-I run everything on a single claude.ai subscription — the SEO loops, the digest, the triage agent, none of them are expensive individually.
+I run everything on a single claude.ai subscription — the SEO loops, the digest, none of them are expensive individually.
 The overnight batch runs are heavier, but still manageable.
 The economics of this only work because each agent is doing focused, scoped work — not open-ended exploration.

 Can agents talk to each other?